cisco-en-programmability/catalyst-center-ansible-iac/README.md

 vars/
     vars_swim.yml
 ```
+### Var files:
+    Update var file with your  details and parameter to control playbook

 ### Playbook:
     The playbooks can be directly used without any change when inventory and var files created in the above templates.